 One thing to understand is that there might not be a consistent difference between the bottom of your door and the floor through the door’s full arc.
 Find the spot in the arc of door travel where the door is closest to the floor, then do your scribing there.
 This same scribing process is similar to what you’ll need to do to cut the door trim to allow the laminate to slip underneath after installation.
 The only difference is that the pencil line needs to follow the height of the laminate floor exactly, not hard a pencil thickness higher.
+You can see the trim trimming process in action below.

 If your new floor is already installed, things are a little trickier when it comes to trimming doors.
 Begin by setting the door more-or-less back in place resting on the new floor, with a helper holding it up.
 Measure the distance between the top of the bottom hinge pocket in the door frame and the top of the bottom hinge.
-This figure (less the bottom-of-door clearance required) tells you where you need to cut.
+This figure (subtract the bottom-of-door clearance required) tells you where you need to cut.
 Allow an extra 1/4-inch to 1/2-inch gap for clearance, though you may have to adjust this later, depending on how the door swings.
 After totaling the amount to be cut off, apply masking tape to both sides of the door in the cut zone to reduce splintering, then mark a pencil line across the door as measured down from the top of the bottom hinge.

 The next best choice for cutting your door would be a jigsaw with a fine blade.
 Many jigsaws these days have orbital blade action, and this matters when you’re doing fine work such as trimming a door.
 Click to watch my video about orbital blade action with jigsaws and why you need to have orbital action turned OFF to get the smoothest possible cut on your door.